Roshan-Poudel/opendomain/README.md

 [2.
 Opening multiple domains from file within the range](https://github.com/Roshan-Poudel/opendomain#to-open-multiple-domains-at-once)

 # Requirement
-The name of the file which contains list of domains should be **domains.txt** and domains inside the file should be serially arranged
+The name of the file which contains list of domains should be **domain.txt** and domains inside the file should be serially arranged.
+Correct path to the location of file should be provided as First argument of the script.

 # Installation
 Clone the Repo